taleinat/pyweb-il-77-2to3/presentation.md

 - Resulted in one *huge* diff.
 No good for me:
     - I wanted to manually review the changes.
     - I wanted to apply changes incrementally.

+Notes:

+- I wanted the result nice & readable, not just correct.

 VVV